javacodercantfindbooks/StudyMaterials/README.md

 # StudyMaterials
-   Is a Java project that shows an implementation of eaach method from Core Java, meant to show my studying process.
+   Is a Java project that shows an implementation of each method from Core Java, meant to show my studying process.